-The Latvian Museum of Natural History holds remarkable collection of geological, entomological, palaeontological, zoological, botanical and anthropological specimens.
+The Latvian National Museum of Natural History holds remarkable collection of geological, entomological, palaeontological, zoological, botanical and anthropological specimens.
 The collection is systematically updated through the collecting of specimens from the field (through expeditions and individual trips), purchases, gifts, and receipt of items confiscated at customs (per the Washington Convention).
 The museum’s collection contains many species that are disappearing or already extinct either in Latvia or the world, leading to an increase in the value of the collection as well as strongly demonstrating how important it is to ensure its long-term preservation.

 The objective of the collection of the Latvian Museum of Natural History is to collect and preserve specimens and records of the natural world found both in Latvia and around the globe that serve as a testament to nature’s diversity, history and protection.
 The mission of the museum is to strategically enrich the collection and increase its scientific value.
 It currently contains more than 200,000 specimens.